Skip to main content

 2. On the process details page, click the New CPU Profile button.
 "New profile"

-3. Select your profile window (5 to 60 seconds), the thread you want to profile (0 is the main thread, the rest of them are worker threads) and desired visualization style and run profile.
+3. Select your profile window (1 second up to whatever is necessary) using either the slide bar or the dialog box, the thread you want to profile (0 is the main thread, the rest of them are worker threads) and start the profile.
 "Run profile"

 For convenience, profiles are saved in your console session so you can easily flip between profiles.
 If your application ends before the profile is complete, N|Solid will try to save the profile data generated so far.
 If it is able to do so, your profile will be viewable under the Assets tab of the process detail page.